 Realizing early the need for alternatives to conventional ways of traveling, Claus founded Design Hotels in 1993, the first hotel marketing consortium that dedicated its efforts to the newly arising boutique hotel movement at the end of the last century.
 An authority in travel and design, Claus is frequently engaged as a speaker, panelist and jury member.
 He was honored at the European Hotel Design Awards for outstanding contributions to the industry in 2018, he was named by Condé Nast Traveller one of the 48 people changing the way we travel.

-As editor-in-chief, Charly is one of the key creative minds behind Slow and our journal, Slowness.
+As editor in chief and head of content, Charly is one of the key creative minds behind Slow.

 A frequent contributor to The New York Times, she was born and raised in Kansas City, Missouri and has lived in New York, Moscow and Berlin, where she is currently based.
 Charly was the winner in 2018 of a New York Press Club Award in travel writing.